Mission: Our vision is to be recognized as one of the world's greatest service companies.

 Just as we enlist our industry’s top talent and technology to deliver Fanatical Support® to our customers, we meticulously select quality benefits and offer a well-rounded suite of health and wellness programs that help our Rackers achieve a healthy and balanced life-style.
 So while our Rackers are busy taking care of our customers, we take care of Rackers.

 Ultimately, our goal is to provide benefits that are relevant and in demand by the people who make Rackspace unique and special:

 Learn more about our benefits here.

-I have been working at Rackspace full-time (Less than a year)
+I have been working at Rackspace full-time (More than 5 years)

 Advice to Management

-I applied online.
-The process took 3 weeks.
-I interviewed at Rackspace (London, England) in September 2017.
+I applied through an employee referral.
+The process took 6+ weeks.
+I interviewed at Rackspace (Hayes, England) in April 2018.